 Steve Buscemi is wonderful as Mr. Nebbercracker.
 His character reveals unexpected layers when we learn the reasons behind his behavior.
 His is probably the most well-rounded performance in the movie.
 Maggie Gyllenhaal has fun with Zee, the babysitter with sass, and Jason Lee’s work as her boyfriend Bones is completely different from his work as Syndrome in Pixar’s The Incredibles.
 Some of the biggest laughs come from Kevin James and Nick Cannon, the dynamic duo of policemen.
 They never quite realize what they’re up against.

 What’s really at the heart of the story is the friendship between the three kids, who at all times act like kids.
-They are never, at any point in the story, too clever.
+They are never at any point in the story too clever.
 They figure things out gradually.
 Part of the humor of their first attack on the house is the way the plan sounds like something a group of kids would concoct.
 And the way they stick together, then fight and bicker, and then get over it, is just the way real kids behave.

-Like The Polar Express, this film looks animated but actually uses motion-capture.
+Like The Polar Express, this film looks animated but actually uses performance-capture.
 This brings a lot of realism to the performances.
 Gil Kenan’s direction and Ed Verreaux’s production design give the movie a fresh look we haven’t quite seen before.
 The design of the house in particular is very effective, especially near the end when we see what it can really do.
 And the music by Douglas Pipes is at times appropriately scary (but not too scary), and at other times lends the story the right amount of adventure.

 The animated look of the movie makes a lot of people think it’s just a show made for kids, but adults who enjoyed Halloween when they were young probably get a bigger kick out of it.
 In fact, watching Monster House has become a Halloween tradition in my family.
+It never gets old.